IlariaCallegari/ilariacallegari/README.md

 - 🍃 I've also got a thing for human languages and studied Sanskrit and Tibetan.

 ### How to reach me
-If you are looking for a Front End Developer to join your team, or you'd like to collaborate with me for your next amazing world-changing project, fire an email to: ilaria.callegari@gmail.com
+If you'd like to collaborate with me for your next amazing world-changing project, fire an email to: ilaria.callegari@gmail.com

 I'll get back to you ASAP!
 <!--